qchen2017/BloodVesselVisualization/README.md

 Merged with commit 6d88deb478 from master

 ========================================================================================================
 Bugs to fix:

 Click on "Tips Animation" (Automated), close the window, then click on "Play Sequence" -- the images in "Play Sequence" get all messed up

+After manually detecting tips, then selecting a new reference point, the tips from the previous reference point are still there (shows up when you click "Display Tips" or when you "Export Manual Data").
+When selecting new reference points, do we keep the tips selected from a previous reference point or do we delete those so that the new tips that will be selected/saved/displayed are all using the new reference point?
+I think we should also write the reference point in the CSV file for exports.

+Manually select tips for one image, select a new image, go back to the previous image, click "Display Tips" -- the text boxes don't get updated with the values for the tips that were displayed